Running Combat

 Burst Fire/Full Automatic: When using a burst fire or full automatic weapon they attack multiple times in an action.
 Burst fire weapons fire three times and full automatic weapons fire five times an action.
 These weapons trigger a recoil penalty while using them.

-Dual Wielding: When a character is dual wielding weapons they incur a -5 penalty to their attacker rolls.
-Dual wielding attacks with matching ranges are joined as one action; attacker rolls are rolled separately and if both weapons hit the attacks deal combo damage.
-Dual wielding melee and ranged weapons are treated as separate actions but still incur the dual wield penalty.
+Dual Wielding: Dual wielding ranged or melee attacks are joined as one action; attacker rolls are rolled separately and if both weapons hit they deal combo damage.
+Dual wielding melee and ranged weapons are treated as separate actions.

 Penalty Reducing Abilities: Certain abilities, such as blind fight, reduce the penalty for performing those actions.
 When your character does not have these penalty reducing abilities then the difficulty to perform them is -5.

-Ranged Variation: All ranged weapons can shoot one range passed their range and to all ranges forward of it.
-Shooting outside of the listed range of a weapon gives a -3 penalty per range variation.
-When hitting a target out of the weapon's range the damage is reduced by 1d6 and when hitting closer targets the damage is increased by 1d6 per range increment.
+Ranged Variation: All ranged weapons can shoot one range beyond their range and to all ranges forward of it.
+Shooting further than listed range of a weapon or within melee gives a -5 penalty.

-Running Fire: A character has the ability to fire a ranged weapon and move as 1 action.
-Doing this however incurs a -10 penalty to hit reduced by your CPB.
+Running Fire: You have the ability to fire a ranged weapon and move as 1 action for a -10 penalty to hit, reduced by your CPB.
 Melee combat and abilities used with movement ranges within them are unaffected by this penalty.

 Defense Types

-When you are attacked with armor or an armor spell on the armor will soak some or all of the damage done from non-magical attacks.
-Different types of armor have different soak rates.
-The Soak Rate is how much damage the armor can soak per attack.
-Back pieces add to the armor soak rate of armor and may have additional resistances enchanted on them.
+Armor: When you are attacked with armor or an armor spell it will soak some or all of the damage done from non-magical attacks.
+The soak rate is how much damage the armor can soak per attack.
+Back pieces add to the armor soak rate and may have additional resistances enchanted on them.

-Stronger armors are harder for the wearer to move in so in turn they are harder to dodge in.
-Higher soak rates are a trade off against the character’s ability to defend.
-So while the armor can soak more damage you may take more hits than less armored characters.
-Defensive penalty also effects spell use for skill rolls the same as dodge rolls.
+Defender Penalty: Stronger armors are harder for the wearer to move in, so in turn they are harder to dodge and cast spells in.
+While the armor can soak more damage you may take more hits than those less armored.

 Damage Types